daidodo/format-imports-vscode/README.md

 For more info about how the conflicts are resolved, please check the [ESLint Compatibility](https://github.com/daidodo/tsimportsorter/wiki/ESLint-Compatibility) wiki.

-## Ignore files or import/export statements
+# Ignore files or declarations

 There are a few ways to exclude files from inspection: